Genogram Symbols

 Reproductive Symbols

-There are several pregnancy-related genogram symbols.
+There are several pregnancy-related genogram symbols listed in the genogram legend below.
 A triangle symbol represents a pregnancy.
 A triangle with a diagonal cross indicates a miscarriage, and an additional horizontal line signifies an abortion.
 A smaller square or circle with a diagonal cross indicates a stillbirth.
 In this case, the square and the circle are half the size of the cross.

 Parent-Child Relationships